Man surfing while wearing an Apple Watch Series 10

 Just like you choose an Android or Apple phone, you can choose a smartwatch that runs on the Android or Apple operating system.
 The Apple Watch is the only smartwatch that runs the watchOS operating system, but there are many different types of Android smartwatch that run Google’s Wear OS.

 While you don’t have to stick to the same type of operating system your phone runs, you may find some smartwatches have features that only work when paired with a compatible phone.
 For example, some smartwatches will only let you answer calls if you have a phone with a similar operating system.
+In some cases, some watches only work with one or the other.
+Apple Watches only work with iPhone, for example, and Samsung Galaxy watches work with Android and best with Samsung Galaxy phones.

-If you choose a Wear OS watch you should be able to load apps on it that run independently of your phone.
+If you choose a Wear OS watch, you should be able to load apps on it that run independently of your phone.
 That means you can still track your fitness, but you can leave your phone at home.

 Smartwatches track your fitness too